FIXTradingCommunity/fix-simple-binary-encoding/README.md

  of the FIX Trading Community.
 SBE is a presentation layer protocol (layer 6).

 ## Versions

-### Current approved version: 1.0 Release Candidate 3
+### Current approved version: 1.0 Release Candidate 4
+Version 1.0 RC4 was approved by the Global Technical Committee on Feb.
+18, 2016.
+The release candidate will be open for public review for a period of 90 days.
+Based on public feedback, a decision will then be made to either promote the candidate to final draft or to re-open it as another release candidate.

-Version 1.0 RC3 was approved by the Global Technical Committee in December 2014.
-The RC3 specification is included here for reference only.
-Pull requests for this version will not be accepted.
+The RC4 specification is included here for reference only.
+Pull requests for this version will no longer be accepted.
+However, issues may be entered for corrections or enhancements to be considered for future releases.

-### Next working draft: 1.0 Release Candidate 4
-A baseline for version 1.0 RC4 has been posted.
-The working group encourages users to submit issues for error corrections and enhancements.
-The working group will consider pull requests for changes to the working draft.
-If significant changes are accepted by the working group, then RC4 will be published as a new release candidate for public review.
-Otherwise, RC3 may be promoted to the final draft of SBE version 1.0.

-### Previous versions
-RC3 and previous versions of SBE, as well as other FIX high performance protocols, are available as MS Word documents at [High Performance Specifications](http://www.fixtradingcommunity.org/pg/structure/tech-specs/high-performance-specifications).

 ## License
 FIX Simple Binary Encoding specifications are © Copyright 2014-2016 FIX Protocol Limited.